 These seven questions are the ones Bill wished he’d asked when he was recovering from a stroke.
 They’ll not only help you better understand your condition, they’ll help you take a more active role in your recovery. head to the website now, recoveryafterstroke.com, and download the guide.
 It’s free.

 Okay, so initially, my first waking moment was my first clear moment.
 Clearish moment was sort of looking around and thinking where on earth am I and I saw these brown curtain things and I was thinking wow, I mean hospital.
 I know that sinking feeling now could move everything.
-Thankfully, I remember thinking I can move that’s good.
+Thankfully, I remember thinking I could move that’s good.
 And then I think it was my mom that somebody asked me, you know, Deb do you know where you are?

 I remember some of it was quite bizarre physical movement, though I couldn’t move.
 I had panic, kind of like panic attacks where I was.
 I thought I was still trapped in the car.
 So I would thrash about they ended up having to put me on the floor because I was a danger to myself.
 So yeah, so physically wise initially I was, it was more cognitive than anything else.
-So I was, you know, a bit confused, very, very tired and not being able to speak as clearly because my jaw was broken and my eye so initially they thought I couldn’t see at all.
+So I was, you know, a bit confused, very, very tired, and not able to speak as clearly because my jaw was broken and my eye so initially they thought I couldn’t see at all.

 How long were you in the hospital?